sanrajagopal/DSC232RGroupProject/README.md

 ### Model 1b - Random Forest v2

-We decided to do another random forest model with the adjustments to the data (see discussion).
+We decided to do another random forest model with the adjustments to the data (see Discussion Section).
 With these adjustments, the model better generalized to the data but our accuracy suffered greatly.
 However, this trade-off was worth it as it could more accurately identify at-risk species as opposed to blanket classifying everything as safe.

 Additionally, certain features started to become more relevant.
 Moving average sst (sea surface temperature) being a top feature could indicate that organisms in areas where climate change has a larger impact on sst (such as polar regions and tropical) might be facing the greatest threat.
 Moving average sum count is self-explanatory as those numbers increasing and decreasing would have a direct correlation on population counts.
 But the rolling standard deviation sea surface salinity being an impactful feature is hard to reason out.
 It could be that organisms with narrow salinity tolerances are more impacted by higher variability in their local salinity, similar to organisms being affected by changing sst, and this is reflected in the model.
 But this would require deeper analysis.
 Regardless, we wanted to try a different model that could potentially have better accuracy given the same adjustments we made.